 Deadlines are my worst enemy.

-Second week of school started today and I feel like I’m already behind my deadlines.
+The second week of school started today and I feel like I’m already behind my deadlines.

-You know that feeling at beginning a new semester, or a new year and saying, “this year/semester will be the one, this is the good one” …well basically that’s me at the beginning of every academic period for the past 25 years.
+You know that feeling at beginning a new semester or a new year and saying, “this year/semester will be the one, this is the good one” …well basically that’s me at the beginning of every academic period for the past 25 years.
 Sometimes it is a good semester sometimes I just want to be over with it and never speak about it again.

 And you know what?
-The problem are the deadlines (at least for me).
+The problem is the deadlines (at least for me).
 It is said that “the best inspiration is a deadline” and I agree at some extent, I’m incredibly good at working under a hard deadline but the reality is that I developed this skill because I tend to underestimate the time that I need for a specific task.
 This is why I have been challenging myself to organize in a better way and use tools to know how much time it takes me to work on a project or an assignment (like this one).

 Let’s face it, everyone has experienced at least once the panic followed by squeezing a week’s worth of work into one night.
 No matter what you study and at what level you are…deadlines are coming!